vtmattedi/RTSim/Readme.md

 *note:* if we pass the `-s` flag, the simulation will start as soon as the program starts with the default configs (~~or with a config json as soon as I get to it~~).

+# CLI arguments

+Either using the built executable or with running with node, you can use the following commands on the CLI:

+`-f <filename.json>`: loads the tasks in that file.
+The tasks must have at least an burstTime,

 # Build

 To build the app into an standalone executable binary I used Node's own SEA.